josephduchesne/laserscan_labeler/README.md

 ## Prereqs
 On Ubuntu 16.04 (should work on other ubuntu versions, just replace 'kinetic' with 'indigo' etc.:
+* Install ROS Kinetic
-* `sudo apt-get install python-qt4 python-rosbag ros-kinetic-std-msgs python-numpy python-scipy`
+* `sudo apt-get install python-qt4 ros-kinetic-std-msgs python-numpy python-scipy`

 ## Usage
 To get started run: